 Call (720) 408-7130 or contact us online to schedule your free consultation on defending your rights after a DUI checkpoint in Denver, Colorado!

 The police will set up a blockade across a street to catch any motorists going through the area.
 Checkpoints usually appear when high traffic and high rates of drinking are suspected, such as after a sporting event.

-At a DUI checkpoint, you can expect the following to happen:
+At a DUI checkpoint in Denver, you can expect the following to happen:

 - All vehicles will have to come to a stop.